Exploring the Biblical meaning of 'Loving Our Neighbors’

 God has created us all.
 He loves us all.
 He feels it when we hurt.
 Jesus taught that when we see hurting individuals around us, and don't help them, we don’t help him.
 God expects us to help as much as if Jesus himself was in need.
 Have any of us loved or given that much?

-Through this study I realized how little I’d known about what "loving our neighbors" meant For me, it had been a "forgotten commandment."
+Through this study I realized how little I’d known about what "loving our neighbors" meant.
+For me, it had been a forgotten commandment.
 And society often replaces it with "me first."

-It’s time to relearn what God means by "loving our neighbors!"
+It’s time to re-learn what God means by "loving our neighbors!"

-If you can, think of those stories as affirmation that God is indeed real.
+If you can, think of those stories as affirmation that God is real.
 That the miracles we read about in the Bible can, and sometimes do, happen today.
 That when we quietly ask God to lead our lives, and mean it, he may do so in ways we could never have imagined and for which we would never have dared to dream, let alone ask!

 Aldous Huxley said, "Experience is not what happens to a man.
 It is what a man does with what happens to him."
 Through our experiences, we grew.